andOlga/umineko-catbox-english/README.md

 This patch is meant to be used on the **actual console releases of the game**.
 It is ***not* a standalone application**.

-The goal of the patch is to translate as much of the game as possible.
+The final goal of the patch is to translate the entire game into English, including all of the new content.
-Currently, the only obstacle to a full translation is being able to replace images (as some of them have text on them).
+However, it is currently in very early stages, and it will take quite a bit of time until that goal is reached.
-This *is* possible to do, I just still need to figure out how.
+You may find exact progress details further down this document.

 This project is made possible by the **excellent** [kaleido](https://gitlab.com/Neurochitin/kaleido/-/tree/saku/) tool by Neurochitin, which allows for modding of Entergram games, as well as the fact that Entergram added built-in mod support to Umineko (for reasons unknown).
 This allows for a clean build/install process and helps me avoid distributing the entire game.